 After the exams:

-The College Board will bill the state directly for $22 per AP Exam (except AP Seminar and AP Research Exams) per qualifying student, and $70 per AP Seminar Exam and AP Research Exam per qualifying student.
+College Board will bill the state directly for $53 per AP Exam (except AP Seminar and AP Research Exams) per fee-reduced student, and $101 per AP Seminar Exam and AP Research Exam per fee-reduced student.

-AP coordinators do not need to submit a copy of their invoice to the state, so no "State Copy" of the invoice will print.
-Please do not send a copy of your invoice to the state.
+AP coordinators do not need to submit a copy of their invoice to the Arizona Department of Education.

 Providing funding to cover part or all of the cost of AP Exam fees for low-income students in all schools (not just Title I schools)